Chapter 10

 THE HOW TO

 Now that we see and understand that Jesus, Paul and the other disciples of Jesus Christ lived their lives in a manner consistent with the beatitudes, the question arises as to, "How?"
-How were they able to do this?
+“How were they able to do this?”

 To find the answer to these questions let us again look to the example that Jesus gave us.
-As we read and study what He did and say we discover that Jesus did not serve Himself.
+As we read and study what He did and said we discover that Jesus did not serve Himself.
 Instead, Jesus was completely obedient to the Father's will.
-To see this let us read an excerpt of what Jesus once said to those who asked Him to perform a sign that would demonstrate to them that He was the Son of God.
+To see this let us read an excerpt of what Jesus once said to those who asked Him to perform a sign that would demonstrate that He was the Son of God.
 Since this type of sign that the people were asking for was not to be given, Jesus responded as follows,

 John 6:38-38